Phone: 507-384-8541

 People

 People are here a lot, and supportive.
 Most of the labor is still paid, to people who are friends and who seriously earn their wages.
-But increasingly, people are coming around who are invested in the vision, who give their labor, pay their2015-09-08 19.53.29 teenagers to work here, donate food and supplies, and generally do a lot.
+But increasingly, people are coming around who are invested in the vision, who give their labor, pay their teenagers to work here, donate food and supplies, and generally do a lot.
 The newest of these, Andrea, has blitzed the chicken house (and will bring chickens), spent a solid weekend with me in the berry patch, and planted a rescued beehive near the garden.

 There are some conversations about possibly moving in, or moving next door.
 Right now the only definite is Roy, who will arrive at the beginning of October and spend the winter.